Development and Application of the Fourier Method to the Mean-Square Approximation of Iterated Ito and Stratonovich Stochastic Integrals: Approximation of Specific Iterated Ito and Stratonovich Stochastic Integrals

-In the tables 1--3 we have the examples of exact values of the Fourier--Legendre coefficients (here and further the Fourier--Legendre coefficients have been calculated exactly using DERIVE (computer system of symbol transformations)).
+In Tables 1--3, we have some examples of exact values of the Fourier--Legendre coefficients (here and further in this article the Fourier--Legendre coefficients have been calculated exactly using Derive (computer algebra system)).
+Note that in \cite{Kuz-Kuz}, \cite{Mikh-1} we used the database with 270,000 exactly cal\-cu\-la\-ted Fourier--Legendre coefficients.
+These coefficients \cite{Kuz-Kuz}, \cite{Mikh-1} were calculated using the Python programming language.

 Assume that $q_1=6$.
-Calculating the value of expression (\ref{39}) for $q_1=6,$ $i_1\ne i_2,$ $i_1\ne i_3,$ $i_3\ne i_2$ we obtain
+Calculating the value of expression (\ref{39}) for $q_1=6,$ $i_1\ne i_2,$ $i_1\ne i_3,$ $i_3\ne i_2$, we obtain

 Let us choose, for example, $q_2=2.$ In the case of pairwise different $i_1, i_2, i_3, i_4$ we have from (\ref{r7}) the following approximate equality